Cameron County Sheriff's Office: Man wanted on charges of injury to a child

 According to the sheriff's office, they received a report from a concerned citizen on December 29.
 Investigators responded and found three girls, a three-year-old, two-year-old and one-year-old, with bruises all over their bodies.

-The mother of the children confessed her boyfriend, identified as Madrigal, was responsible for the bruises, according to the sheriff's office.
+The mother of the children, identified as Gina Collins, confessed her boyfriend, identified as Madrigal, was responsible for the bruises, according to the sheriff's office.

-The sheriff's office said the mother was arrested on January 1 on three counts of child endangerment, three counts of failure to report a felony and one count of hindering apprehension.
+The sheriff's office said Collins was arrested on January 1 on three counts of child endangerment, three counts of failure to report a felony and one count of hindering apprehension.

 The three girls are now with a family member.